Or, put another way, what makes an ice-breaker an ice-breaker (as distinct from any other group activity?)

 Many leaders think that simply adding an activity to the beginning of their program makes it an ice-breaker.

-To truly qualify as an ice-breaker, an activity (or any experience) must reflect most, if not all, of the following five criteria.
+To truly qualify as an experience that breaks the ice, an activity (or any experience) must reflect most, if not all, of the following five criteria.
 An ice-breaker must be:

 So, if an activity or experience you are considering does not tick off 3, 4 or (hopefully) all 5 of these attributes and you’re calling it an ‘ice-breaker,’ don’t do it!
 It is highly unlikely it will prepare your group for whatever you have in store for them.